Steven Seagal: 1987–1993: Hollywood action star

+Hosting Saturday Night Live

 On April 20, 1991, Seagal hosted Season 16, Episode 18 of Saturday Night Live.
 The series' long-time executive producer Lorne Michaels and cast-members David Spade and Tim Meadows called Seagal the show's "worst host ever".
 Spade and Meadows cited Seagal's humorlessness, his ill-treatment of the cast and writers, and his refusal to do a "Hans and Franz" sketch because the skit's title characters had previously said that they could "beat up Steven Seagal".
 Seagal has never been invited back to the show.
 Meadows commented, "He didn't realize that you can't tell somebody they're stupid on Wednesday and expect them to continue writing for you on Saturday."

 SNL cast member Julia Sweeney later recalled that Seagal "had this idea that he's a therapist and he wanted Victoria Jackson to be his patient who's just been raped.
-And the therapist says, 'You're going to have to come to me twice a week for like three years," because, he said, 'That's how therapists freaking are.
+And the therapist says, 'You're going to have to come to me twice a week for like three years'," because, he said, 'That's how therapists freaking are.
 They're just trying to get your money.'
 And then he says that the psychiatrist tries to have sex with her."
 The cast and crew's difficulties with Seagal were later echoed on-air by Michaels during guest host Nicolas Cage's monologue in the September 26, 1992, Season 18 premiere.
 When Cage worried that he would do so poorly that the audience would regard him as "the biggest jerk who's ever been on the show", Michaels replied: "No, no. That would be Steven Seagal."